Why can’t I enter LIVE trading?

 - Click ‘Instruments’ on the top toolbar -> choose ‘Cash’ from the groups of instruments -> place an order

 Hint: Watch the tutorial about how to convert currencies on the EXANTE platform.
-If you want to turn autoconversion on or off, please visit the ‘Settings’ section in the Client’s Area.
+If you want to enable/disable autoconversion, please visit Settings in the Client’s Area.